officina0/avoid-proxy-hacks/README.md

-# EXTERNAL DATA ON ETHEREUM
+# AVOID PROXY HACKS ON ETHEREUM

-This is a basilar example WITH NO SECURITY on how to avoid proxy hacks on solidity contract
+This is a basilar example WITH NOMUCH SECURITY on how to avoid proxy hacks on solidity contract

 ## Getting Started